How to make a Patchwork Ring Band

 And there you have it!
 Done and all ready to be shipped out!
 I hope they like their new wedding rings!

-To have one of these rings custom made just for you… or for you and your spouse as alternative wedding rings like this couple did, you can contact me
+To have a Patchwork Ring Band custom made just for you… or for you and your spouse as alternative wedding rings like this couple did, you can contact me

 Also don’t forget to check out all of my latest pieces on my website here.
 All of the new items I make are listed on my website first before they hit my etsy shop.
 And if you really want to see more into my #jewelerslife make sure to follow me on Instagram here.
 Not only will you see more on how I do what I do, but you can also see a little bit more into my life and my studio, get sneak peaks of what I am working on and get a glimpse of the shenanigans of my fur babies, Django and Spotty!
 And if you have gotten this far… Thanks so much for following along! ~ Michele